QuitoTactico/QuitoTactico/README.md

 - I’m interested in Games and Competitive Programmation
 - I’m currently learning how to code in basically anything
 - I’m looking to collaborate on small pathfinding projects and game development
-- If you tell me to put doom 64 on your microwave, i will do it.
+- If you tell me to put DOOM-64 on your microwave, i will do it.
 - How to reach me!:
   teteban0917@gmail.com /
   evergarag@eafit.edu.co /